jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

        def a_dict():
            return None
-    the terminal updates to show an :doc:`AssertionError` since the function we defined returns :doc:`None </data structures: None>` not a dictionary
+    the terminal updates to show an :doc:`AssertionError` since the function I defined returns :doc:`None </data structures: None>` not a dictionary
 * update the return statement to return an empty dictionary
   .. code-block:: python

        def a_dict():
            return {}
-    the terminal still shows an :doc:`AssertionError` but now our return value looks more similar to what is expected
+    the terminal still shows an :doc:`AssertionError` but now the return value looks more similar to what is expected
   .. code-block:: python

        E       AssertionError: {} != {'key': 'value'}